 What are the annual household income limits for eligibility?

 Here is a short listing of some of the eligible repairs: Structural, HVAC Systems, Gutters, Water Heater, Electrical, Plumbing, Weatherization, General Maintenance, Handicapped Accessibility, Relieve overcrowding, Safety and Code Deficiencies.

 I am interested!
 How do I learn more?

-Contact City Hall, York County Development Corporation, or Southeast Nebraska Development District (SENDD) for more information.
+Contact your Local Realtor, City Hall, York County Development Corporation, or Southeast Nebraska Development District (SENDD) for more information.
 Specific calls or emails can be directed to Derek Dauel, Development Coordinator at YCDC, PHONE 402-362-3333 or

 Category: Articles, Coming Together To Grow, Community, Housing, News Articles